 Chilean name: Chorlo cabezón

-are usually found in dry agricultural areas and semi-arid
+They are usually found in dry agricultural areas and semi-arid grasslands.

 It has a large head and very large eyes and, as the name suggests, thick "knees" on its long legs.
 The head has a pale supercilium with a thick black stripe above and the bill is pale greenish-yellow with a dark tip.